Use the Accessibility Keyboard on Mac

 Make it bigger or smaller: Drag a corner of the keyboard.

 To resize it without keeping the proportions, click the Panel Options button in the top-right corner of the keyboard, then choose Resize Proportionally (to remove the checkmark).

 Reset it to the default size: Click the Panel Options button in the top-right corner of the keyboard, choose Zoom, then choose 100%.

 Change Accessibility Keyboard options

 In the top-right corner of the Accessibility Keyboard, click the Panel Options button , then choose options (a checkmark indicates an option is on).
-For example, you can change the appearance of the keyboard, turn Dwell on or off, or set preferences.
+For example, you can change the appearance of the keyboard to use dark text on a light background, turn Dwell on or off, or set preferences.

 Use the Panel Editor on your Mac to customize the Accessibility Keyboard for use with your favorite apps.

 If you set the option to fade or hide the Accessibility Keyboard after a period of inactivity, you can make the keyboard fully visible again by moving the pointer over the faded keyboard or, if it’s hidden, moving the pointer.